latoyawenzinger/Moneyball-Model/README.md

 # Moneyball-For-Dummies

 ## Project Idea: Money Ball
--	Book: Moneyball: The Art of Winning an Unfair Game, written by Michael Lewis (2003) - The Oakland Athletics baseball team and its general manager Billy Beane assemble a competitive baseball team despite Oakland's small budget; Its focus is the team's analytical, evidence-based, sabermetric approach.
+-	Book: Moneyball - The Art of Winning an Unfair Game, written by Michael Lewis (2003) - The Oakland Athletics baseball team and its general manager Billy Beane assemble a competitive baseball team despite Oakland's small budget; Its focus is the team's analytical, evidence-based, sabermetric approach.
 -	Film released in 2011

 ## Project Description/Outline: